hangyeolhong/Problem-Solving/leetcode/DP/Best Time to Buy and Sell Stock with Cooldown.md

 ### Explanation
 - after buy, we have to sell.
     - $\therefore$ ```buy = dfs(i + 1, False) - prices[i]```
-- after sell, we have to buy buy.
+- after sell, we have to buy.
     - $\therefore$ ```sell = dfs(i + 2, True) + prices[i]```